dnpandya01/Test_Templates/README.md

 # Janken
 ---
-It's a game of Rock-Paper-Scissor played through the network with the help of Deep Learning for action recognisation.
+It's a game of Rock-Paper-Scissor played through the network with the help of Deep Learning for action recognisation.</br>
-This project was created solely for the purpose of Hackathon hackCBS4.0 .
+This project was created solely for the purpose of Hackathon hackCBS4.0.
 # Table of Contents
 ---
 + **Technologies**